jimasp/behave-vsc/CONTRIBUTING.md

 ### Diagnostics

-- Diagnostic logs are controlled via the extension setting `logDiagnostics` (this is enabled by default in the example projects and for most integration tests).
+- Diagnostic logs are controlled via the extension setting `xRay` (this is enabled by default in the example projects and for most integration tests).
 - Diagnostics logs are written automatically if you call `config.logger.logInfo` etc., but if you want to write something *only* to diagnostic logs, then use `diagLog()`.
 These logs can be viewed in the debug console if debugging the extension itself, or otherwise via the vscode command `Developer: Toggle developer tools`.
 - Diagnostics inside integration tests should simply use `console.log`.

 ### Error handling

-- Stack traces will only appear if `logDiagnostics` is enabled.
+- Stack traces will only appear if `xRay` is enabled.
 - The most common error handling stack is: `throw "msg"` -> `throw WkspError` -> `config.showError`.
 - *Unless you are in a top-level function, i.e. an entry point function, handler or unawaited async function, then errors should be thrown (i.e. do not call showError except in these cases)*.
 This is so that (a) all parent catches know about the error and can act on it, for example to stop a test run, and (b) the error only gets shown once (at the top of the stack).
 - If you are adding a `throw` or `showError`, then ALWAYS test that error handling works as expected by deliberately throwing the error, i.e. check it gets gets logged correctly and only gets shown once.